Nuna Sling Bag

 Overview

 Keep it in reach while on the go.
-Small in size but big on detail, the Nuna stroller sling bag has six inside compartments and two outside for easy access to essentials.
+Small in size but big on detail, the Nuna stroller sling bag in Black colour has six inside compartments and two outside for easy access to essentials.
 Compatible with all the Nuna Demi Next and Mixx Next Stollers, it easily attaches to the push bar, keeping it organized and in reach.
 A luxe leatherette carry strap quickly converts it to an over-the-shoulder tote bag.
 Just attach or remove and go.

 What's Included